LinioIT/rabbitmq-http-relay/README.md

 Testing
 -------
 The included test suite exercises the worker.
-The log file, error file, and standard error outputs are verified against the expected results.
+The log file, error file, and standard error outputs are verified against expected results.
 A local http server is used to produce specific http responses and delays (see webserver/main.go and test/rw-test for details).
 Currently, the tests take about 3 minutes to complete.
 Run the following commands to execute the tests:
 `cd $GOPATH/src/github.com/LinioIT/rabbitmq-worker/test`